Two-Torsion Subgroups of some Modular Jacobians: Algebraic Theta Hyperplanes

-Regarding the choice of degree $d$, there are a few things we should consider when making this choice.
-Given $d$, if this the degree or slightly bigger than the degree the following conditions should hold \begin{itemize} \item the minimum vector in the lattice, $v_{\text{min},j} \in \mathcal{L}_{j}$ should be stable as $j$ increases \item the length of $v_{\text{min},j}$ should be significantly smaller than $ d \left(\mathcal{ L}_{j} \right)^{\frac{1}{d+1}}$, as $j$ increases. \item the polynomial $f_{\text{min}}$ whose coefficient are $v_{\text{min},j}$ should be irreducible or its factorization should contain an irreducible polynomial of degree close to the degree of $f_{\text{min}}$. \item the minimal polynomials should respect the Galois action on the theta hyperplanes, so multiple points should have the same minimal polynomial. \end{itemize}
+In the construction above, we can replace $d_{\theta}$ by any positive integer $d$ and we search for short vectors in the lattice constructed with respect to this $d$.
+If our candidate $d$ is equal to or slightly bigger than $d_{\theta}$, then the following should hold. \begin{itemize} \item The length of $v_{\text{min}}$, the shortest non-zero vector in the lattice, should be significantly smaller than $ d \left(\mathcal{ L} \right)^{\frac{1}{d+1}}$ for a large enough $k$. \item The polynomial $f_{\text{min}}$ whose vector of coefficient is $v_{\text{min}}$ should be irreducible or its factorisation should contain an irreducible polynomial of degree close to the degree of $f_{\text{min}}$. \item The minimal polynomials should respect the Galois action on the theta hyperplanes, so multiple points should have the same minimal polynomial. \end{itemize}

-To summarise, the strategy for finding the coefficients of the minimal polynomial of $\theta$ is as follows. \begin{itemize}
+To summarise, the strategy for finding the coefficients of the minimal polynomial of $\theta$ is as follows. \begin{itemize} \item[1.]
+We start with a candidate for the degree $d$. \item[2.]
+Define the homomorphism $\phi$ and the lattice $\mathcal{L}$, depending on degree $d$ and an approximation of precision $k$.
+Note that $k$ also depends on $d$. \item[3.]
+In $\mathcal{L}$ search for vectors which are shorter than, say $1/1000 \Delta\left( \mathcal{L} \right)^{\frac{1}{d+1}}$. \item[4.]
+If such a vector exists, verify that it satisfies the conditions stated above, and if they are all satisfied, it's extremely likely that this vector represents the coefficients of the minimal polynomial.
+Otherwise, return to 1 and replace $d$ by $d +1$. \end{itemize}

-\item[1.]
-Choose $d$. \item[2.]
-Define the homomorphisms $\phi_{j}$ and the lattices $\mathcal{L}_{j}$ \item[3.]
-In $\mathcal{L}_{j}$ look for vectors which are shorter than, say $1/1000d\left( \mathcal{L}_{j} \right)$.
-For a large enough $j'$ we expect to see a common such short vector in all lattices $\mathcal{L}_{j}$ for all $j \geq j^{'} $.
-If such a vector doesn't exists, guess a different degree and start again. \item[4.]
-If such a vector exists, verify the conditions stated above, and if they are all satisfied, it's extremely likely that this vector represents the coefficients of the minimal polynomial.
-Otherwise, choose another degree and start again. \end{itemize}
+The initial candidate for the degree is $d=1$, and we run through $d \in \mathbb{N}$, until a suitable vector is found.